jmhayes3/predicting-chronic-kidney-disease/README.md

 The source of the dataset is Dr. P .Soundarapandian M.D., D.M (Senior Consultant Nephrologist), Apollo Hospitals, Managiri, Madurai Main Road, Karaikudi, Tamilnadu, India.
 The dataset was found in the UCI Machine Learning Repository.

 This dataset has 400 observations and 25 variables.
+(250 ckd, 150 notckd)
 1. age: age in years
 2. bp: Blood pressure in mm of Hg.
 3. sg: Specific Gravity